00bradw/vanSite/pages/tour.md

 ## Kitchen

-The kitchen utilities consist of a sink with a deep basin, and another basin to hold a standard propane camping stove.
-Below the burner is a refridgerator.
-The sink is supplied with a small pump which draws fresh water from a 5 gallon jug.
-This jug is sunken into the floor behind the driver seat, and is configured to be easily removed for refilling stations.
-The jug connects into the plumbing with a quick release mechanism.
-Below the sink is a grey water jug which can also be easily removed for dumping.
-The kitchen has an easily removable panel to access the grey water and under-sink area.
-Below the kitchen counter area are two large storage drawers on slow-close slides, and a storage cabinet.
+The kitchen counter includes a flexible articulating stainless steel sink faucet, a soap dispenser, a stainless steel deep sink basin with a cutting board lid, and another stainless steel basin sized to hold a standard single burner propane camping stove.
+Below the burner basin is a mini-fridge.
+The under-sink area is accessible via a removable panel.
+Under the sink is the gray water jug, which the sink drains to.
+The jug can be easily removed for dumping.
+The kitchen has two large drawers which are both mounted on heavy duty slow-close drawer slides.
+Towards the rear of the kitchen is a large storage cabinet accessible via a small door on the inside of the van, or a larger door from the back when the van doors are open.
+The doors and drawers are latched when shut to prevent flying open when the van is in motion.

 <figure style="text-align: center;">
   <video controls autoplay muted loop style="max-width: 100%; height: auto;">